DUNE/daphne2_fpga/Memory_Map.md

 	0x00006010 Ad hoc Trigger command value, 8 bits R/W

+	Specify the threshold value to be used for all self-triggered mode senders.
+	Note that the 28 LSBs represent a value used by the output of the cross correlation strategy implemented in the self trigger modules.
+Typically, the proper threshold level is set to 300 when the user intends to find Single Photoelectrons with a 32 register window.
+Default is 300.
+	Note that the 14 MSBs represent a SIGNED value in ADC counts relative to a signal with no baseline, this value is used to disable the trigger whenever large event happen.
+Default is -80.
+This register is read/write

+	0x00006100 Cross Correlation Trigger threshold values for self triggered senders, 42 bits R/W

 	0x00009000  Read the FW version aka git commit hash ID, read-only, 28 bits

 	0x0000AA55  Test register R/O always returns 0xDEADBEEF, read-only, 32 bit